Sigurdur Thordarson: Arrests and convictions

+In January 2010, when Thordarson was seventeen years old he was arrested on suspicion of stealing classified information from Milestone ehf.
+That case never reached the court system and Thordarson described his involvement in the Rolling Stone interview.

 In 2012, Thordarson was questioned about sexual misconduct, accused of deceiving a seventeen-year-old teenage boy.
 At the time, Thordarson was 18 years old.
 Thordarson denied the charges but was found guilty in late 2013 and received 8 months in prison.

 In 2012, WikiLeaks filed criminal charges against Thordarson for embezzlement.
 Thordarson denied the charges and the case was later dismissed.
 He was later arrested in the summer of 2013 on charges of financial fraud.
 At that time, the WikiLeaks case was brought back up, and Thordarson was indicted on charges of embezzlement and financial fraud.
 In 2014, Thordarson was ordered to pay WikiLeaks 7 million ISK (roughly $55,000) as well as being sentenced to prison for 2 years for embezzlement and financial fraud.
 Thordarson pled guilty to all counts.
 In those cases Thordarson was ordered to pay the victims 15 million ISK (roughly $115.000), Thordarson received a two-year prison sentence in those cases.

 In 2012, Thordarson was arrested for allegedly having tried to blackmail a large Icelandic candy factory, but the case was later dismissed.

 In January 2014, Thordarson was again arrested for sex crimes.
 He was believed to be a potential flight risk as well as being likely to sabotage the investigation against him and therefore placed in solitary confinement.
 Thordarson had said he would offer flight tickets, Land Rovers, and up to a million dollars in exchange for sexual favours.
 The victims ranged from the age of 15–20, all male, during which Thordarson was 18–21.
 A psychiatric evaluation ruled that Thordarson was of sound mind, but that he had an antisocial personality disorder and was incapable of feeling remorse for his actions.
-Thordarson pled guilty to all counts and received 3 years for that.
+Thordarson pled guilty to all counts and received a 3 year jail sentence.